Mucormycosis is predominantly a disease of immunocompromised patients.

 Pulmonary mucormycosis commonly presents as a cough in patients with underlying malignancy or transplant (bone marrow or solid organ).
 Late diagnosis may result in dissemination, leading to high mortality.

-Mucormycosis is a group of mould infections caused by fungi in the class previously known as Zygomycetes, now renamed Glomeromycetes.
-The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and GI infections.
+Mucormycosis is a group of mould infections caused by fungi in the class previously known as Zygomycetes, now renamed Mucormycetes.
+The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and gastrointestinal infections.

 RMP declares that she has no competing interests.